Soartex/Soartex-Patcher/README.md

 * * *

-To use this project clone the repository and download the SWT jar for your platform, don't worry, it's ignored.
+To use this project just clone the repository.

-This project will check for the sources for the SWT Jar in a folder called 'src' under 'lib'.
-Get them yourself for your own platform, the folder is ignored for obvious legal purposes.
+This project will check for the sources for each SWT Jar in a file called 'src.zip' under each platform's folder.
+Get them yourself for your own platform, the zip is ignored for obvious legal purposes.

-__This project uses Java SE 1.7 (Update 7).
-If you still use Java 6, please update, for Java 6 is old and outdated.
-If you are on Mac, please go to java.com and get the latest Java SE 7.07.
-If you are on Mac OS 10.6 or lower, you should upgrade to Lion or Mountain Lion.__
+__This project is now compatible with Java 6; you no longer need to upgrade to Java 7, though it is recommended.__